What's New in Analysis Services and Business Intelligence

 With exception to added functionality supporting Power View Reports against Multidimensional Models, SQL Server 2014Analysis Services is unchanged from the previous release.

 For information about other SQL Server 2014 products and technologies that are different in this release, see What's New in SQL Server 2014.

-SQL Server Data Tools for Business Intelligence (SSDT BI), previously known as Business Intelligence Development Studio (BIDS), is used to create Analysis Services models, Reporting Services reports, and Integration Services packages.
-In this pre-release version of SQL Server 2014, SQL Server Setup no longer installs SSDT BI.
-The Visual Studio 2012 version of SSDT BI is now available as a web download from the Microsoft Download center.
+SQL Server Data Tools for Business Intelligence (SSDT-BI), previously known as Business Intelligence Development Studio (BIDS), is used to create Analysis Services models, Reporting Services reports, and Integration Services packages.
+You can download SSDT-BI from the following locations:

 The ability to create Power View reports against multidimensional models was first introduced in SQL Server 2012 Service Pack 1 Cumulative Update 4.
 Power View for Multidimensional Models functionality is now included as part of SQL Server 2014.

 Power View Report for a Multidimensional Model

 This functionality helps organizations maximize existing BI investments by enabling multidimensional models (also known as OLAP cubes) to be used with the latest client reporting tools.
 Depending on the types of data in the multidimensional model, users can easily create a variety of dynamic visualizations from tables and matrices, to bubble charts and geographical maps.
 Multidimensional models now also support queries using Data Analysis Expressions (DAX).

 Power View for Multidimensional Models requires the built-in Power View reporting capability in SQL Server 2014Reporting Services (in SharePoint mode).
 Other versions of Power View, specifically the Power View Add-in in Excel 2013, do not support multidimensional models.

 To learn more, see Power View for Multidimensional Models.